doct0r1/SoftwareDevelopment/HowToCode_CompleXData/README.md

-How to Code: Simple Data
+How to Code: CompleX Data
 ===============

 Design more CompleX programs, using new data structures, abstraction, and generative recursion.